ORLANDO, Fla. — UCF guard A.J. Davis dreamed about playing at Madison Square Garden.

 “We were looking for a proven winner who would build upon our proud tradition while developing an unmistakable identity for Illinois Basketball,” said Illinois athletic director Josh Whitman in a statement.
 “Brad’s teams play a fast, aggressive style and show unyielding toughness.

 “Off the court, Brad builds strong, personal relationships with his student-athletes.
 His winning combination of strong Midwest values and tenacious work ethic are a perfect fit for our community and the Illini Nation.”

 Granted, unlike Groce, Underwood has experience coaching at a major university.
 The 53-year old finished the 2016-2017 season with a 20-13 record and a 10th seeded Cowboys squad that pushed Michigan to the brink yesterday.
 Though, that is the ONLY difference.

 Underwood is an unproven leader who lived off a one-man team for three years.
 Think about it, without Thomas Walkup, the Stephen F. Austin Lumberjacks would have been nothing more than a mediocre team in the Southland Conference.
 Sounds familiar doesn’t?
 No?
 Groce did the same exact thing with D.J.
 Cooper (complemented by a young Nick Kellogg) during three years at Ohio University.

 The comparison of NCAA Tournament upsets is impeccable.
 Underwood defeated 3rd seeded West Virginia in 2016, two years prior to dropping 5th seed VCU.
-Groce, in the same sense, claimed a 4th seed in Michigan, propelling the Bobcats to the Sweet Sixteen in 2012, which ALSO occurred two years before an upset of 3rd seeded Georgetown.
+Groce, in the same sense, defeated a 4th seeded Michigan, propelling the Bobcats to the Sweet Sixteen in 2012, which ALSO occurred two years before an upset of 3rd seeded Georgetown.